-Person who receives personal property under a Will.
+Person who receives personal property under a Last Will and Testament.

 Notice of Probate

-A notice in writing signed by the Executor/trix of the Will to all beneficiaries under the Will and to all the next of kin who would inherit under the intestacy rule that the Will has been probated, the place and date of the probate, the name of the Executor/trix and a statement that a copy will be provided upon request.
+A notice in writing signed by the Executor/trix of the Will to all beneficiaries under the Will and to all the next of kin who would inherit under the intestacy rule that the Last Will and testament has been probated.
+Notice must include the place and date of the probate, the name of the Executor/trix, and a statement that a copy the Last Will and Testament will be provided upon request.

 Intangible property, such as stocks, bonds, or bank accounts; tangible property such as furniture, or jewelry.

-The process by which a Will is determined to be genuine.
+The process by which a Last Will and Testament is determined to be genuine and valid.